amiabix/ZK-Market-Data-Processor/README.md

-# ZisK Private Value Example
+# ZisK: Standardized Public and Private Input Handling

-This project demonstrates a standardized approach for handling **public and private inputs** in a cryptographic computation.
-Public and private values are written in a fixed binary format by `build.rs` and read by the main program.
-This approach is simple, clear, and easy to extend for small-to-medium projects.
+This project helps demonstrates the handling of **public and private inputs** in ZisK, In this example Public and private values are written in a fixed binary format by `build.rs` and read by the main program.
+This approach is simple, auditable, and easy to extend for small-to-medium projects.

 ---